Amartya Sen critiqued

 1) they treat coordination games as cooperative games of a particular type and ignore 'Schelling focality' as a solution concept.
 They also fail to see why Income and hedging effects arise on associated discoordination games giving rise to arbitrage opportunities.

-2) they tend to ignore John Muth's notion of Rational Expectations
+2) they ignore John Muth's notion of Rational Expectations

 4) they ignore Aristotle's warning against 'akreibia' - i.e. seeking for more precision than the subject matter will permit.